The CME Internship Program offers real-world experience, skills and contacts that enhance on-campus coursework and foster career readiness.

-Set up an appointment with Casey Molino Dunn, coordinator of the internship program and Director of the Center for Music Entrepreneurship by calling him at 917 493 4486 or emailing email@example.com.
+Set up an appointment with Chris Vaughn, coordinator of the internship program and Interim Manager of the Center for Music Entrepreneurship by calling him at 917 493 4502 or emailing firstname.lastname@example.org.
 He will provide additional information about possible internships plus work with you on applying for opportunities; this will include preparing you to submit your résumé and cover letters to selected organizations requesting internship interviews.
 He will help you prepare as though you were interviewing for a paid staff position (see below for preparation tips).

-In addition to the procedure above, students who want to get academic credit for an internship should register for “Internship” ME2500 for credit.
-Please see Casey Molino Dunn before registering: approval is required It is best to come in early to arrange the internship of your choice.
+In addition to the procedure above, students who want to get academic credit for an internship should register for “Internship” ME1900 for credit.
+Please see Chris Vaughn before registering: approval is required.
+It is best to come in early to arrange the internship of your choice.

-After finding the right fit with an organization, you will be given an internship contract for the semester, to be signed by you, your staff supervisor, and Mr Dunn.
+After finding the right fit with an organization, you will be given an internship contract for the semester, to be signed by you, your staff supervisor, and Mr. Vaughn.

 During the internship, keep an ongoing log of work done, contacts made, observations about the specific organization, and copies of written materials you produce.
 You’ll be required to send updates to the CME Director about the progress of your internship and the work you’re doing.

 At the end of the semester, submit a final paper (3 pages) describing and assessing your internship experience: what you learned, what you accomplished, what surprised you, etc.

 – Punctuality — will call ahead if there’s a problem.

 – Someone who will get along well with other staff